-- 1. Yes; No - Any system using solar radiation, geothermal resource primarily to provide heating or cooling, to produce electrical power, or any combination. - A fluid to air heat pump operating on a fluid reservoir heated by solar radiation or geothermal resources as part of the system. - A natural gas or propane-heating unit that replaces a noncertified wood stove. - An EPA-certified wood stove or pellet stove meeting the most current industry and state standards that replaces a noncertified wood stove. - 3.
-Year of installation 40% Second year 20% Third year 20% Fourth year 20% - 4.
-The new owner may deduct any unused amount.
+Module 5 - Quiz 2 Answers

+1. Yes; No

+2. heating or cooli A fluid to air he or geothermal i A natural gas or An EPA-certified resources as part of th propane-heating unit cal power, or any co a fluid reservoir he e system. t that replaces a nor s stove meeting the ombination. ated by solar radiation ncertified wood stove. most current industry

+3. Year of installation 40% Second year 20%

+Third year 20% Fourth year 20%

+4. The new owner ma y deduct any unused a amount.
-Line 6 Child/Dependent Care Expense

-Idaho follows the federal code to determine if a taxpayer may deduct their child and dependent care expenses.
+Line 6 Child/Dependent Care Expense Idaho follows the federal code to determine if a taxpayer may deduct their child and dependent care expenses.
 The Idaho deduction is a different amount than the federal credit.
 Idaho allows the full amount of qualified expenses to be deducted from income while the federal return allows a percentage of the qualified expenses to be credited from the tax.